 Full coverage ensures you are covered for a wide range of incidents, both for your liability to others and for your own vehicle’s damage.

-Below, find the cheapest car insurance rates in New Jersey from major insurers for three coverage levels: state minimum, liability-only with limits of 50/100/50 and full coverage with 100/300/100 limits.
+Below are the cheapest New Jersey rates the major car insurance companies offer for three different coverage levels: The state minimum, liability-only coverage with limits of 50/100/50 and full coverage car insurance with liability limits of 100/300/100.

 Select your age and type of coverage below to see the average annual and monthly rates.